-Accurate demand forecasting is vital to an agile and efficient supply chain capable of responding to today’s rapidly changing markets.
-To improve forecasting, most global manufacturing companies have implemented first-generation Demand Planning systems from vendors such as SAP, Oracle, JDA, and others.
+Accurate demand forecasting is vital to an agile and efficient supply chain that responds to today’s rapidly changing markets.
+Most global manufacturing companies have implemented first-generation Demand Planning systems from vendors such as SAP, Oracle, JDA, and others to improve forecasting.
 However, many still find that forecasting accuracy remains poor and that alignment challenges between sales, finance, and supply chain operations persist.

 This raises three urgent questions:

 - Why have legacy demand planning systems not delivered?

 - What are the capabilities needed to drive effective demand planning processes?

 - How can we leverage planning infrastructure investments that were already made?